What Are The Best Seats to Book When Flying With Children?

 If possible, sit with everyone in your family together.
 However, this is not always possible.
 Here are a few scenarios.

-• Best plane seats for family of 4 – Families of 4 can often split with one parent taking one child and the other parent taking the other child.
+- Best plane seats for family of 4 – Families of 4 can often split with one parent taking one child and the other taking another.

-• Best plane seats for family of 5 can be challenging.
-On very wide-bodied aircraft the central aisle often contains 5 seats so they might be ideal.
-If not, then one parent will normally need to sit with one and the other parent with two children, perhaps in the row behind.
+- Best plane seats for family of 5 can be challenging.
+The central aisle often contains 5 seats on very wide-bodied aircraft, so they might be ideal.
+If not, then one parent will generally need to sit with one and the other parent with two children, perhaps in the row behind.

-• If your family is larger, try to figure out who is the most responsible and arrange seating so that each child is with or near a parent.
+- If your family is larger, figure out who is the most responsible and arrange seating so each child is with or near a parent.

 Best seats on a plane with a baby

-Some airlines offer bassinets for small children, particularly on long haul flights.
-If your airline does, you can request one of these sometimes before reaching the airport and it is worth doing as there may be other passengers flying with children so they may be in short supply.
+Some airlines offer bassinets for small children, particularly on long-haul flights.
+If your airline does, you can request one of these sometimes before reaching the airport, and it is worth doing as there may be other passengers flying with children so that they may be in short supply.
 Some airlines only offer the ability to request a bassinet at the gate.

 Where is the worst place for my child on a flight?

-• Alone.
-Try to never put your child in a situation where you are not sitting in their row.
+- Alone.
+Never put your child in a situation where you are not sitting in their row.
 They may get scared or confused.

-• The back.
-While the back of the plane may be suitable for some children, keep in mind, that it is louder back there.
+- The back.
+While the back of the plane may be suitable for some children, remember that it is louder back there.
 Children with noise aversions will be less likely to remain happy in the back.

 Should I choose my seats ahead of time?

 This is a personal choice.
-Many people will say that you should certainly do this, but some airlines will say that you can just notify them that you are a family traveling together.
+Many people will say that you should certainly do this, but some airlines will say you can notify them that you are a family traveling together.
 You must do what you feel is best for you.
-Finding the best seat sometimes comes with added cost, so this is something you may consider.
+Finding the best seat sometimes comes with added cost, so you may consider this.
 Choosing your seat should ensure that your family is seated together.
 This will prevent surprises at the gate.

 How can I change seats?

-Arrive early and talk to the airline if you booked your flight, and you were not seated in a location that isn’t ideal.
-Sometimes there is nothing they can do, but if they understand you are a family, they will often be able to rearrange some things to help you out.
+Arrive early and talk to the airline if you booked your flight and were not seated in an ideal location.
+Sometimes, there is nothing they can do, but if they understand you are a family, they will often be able to rearrange some things to help you out.

 Should we take upgrades?

 Maybe, but probably not.
 If you are flying with children, particularly young children, who may fuss the whole flight, business and first-class passengers are not likely to take it well.
-This will most likely just cause you more stress.
-However, if the upgrade is to a bulkhead seat, yes.
-Take it.
-This can provide you with more space, which can keep you from being so uncomfortable.
+This will most likely cause you more stress.
+However, if the upgrade is to a bulkhead seat, take it.
+This can give you more space, keeping you from being uncomfortable.

 Can an airline sit a child away from a parent?

-Every airline has its own policies when it comes to trying to sit parents and children together.
-Most will try to ensure that your children over 2 years old sit next to a parent but there are no specific rules laid down by the FAA regarding flying with children that actually say this must be the case.
+Every airline has its policies regarding trying to sit parents and children together.
+Most will try to ensure that your children over 2 years old sit next to a parent, but the FAA has no specific rules regarding flying with children that say this must be the case.

-If your flight does not allow pre-booked seats so that you choose your seats when you enter the aircraft then make sure you are at the front of the line at the gate.
-Do not be one of those parents that really annoy me that get on last with 2-3 children and then complain to the crew that they can’t sit together.
+If your flight does not allow pre-booked seats, choose your seats when you enter the aircraft.
+Then, ensure you are at the front of the line at the gate.
+Do not be one of those parents who annoy me, get on last with 2-3 children, and then complain to the crew that they can’t sit together.

 Airline family seating policies